Nusart/iris-dataset-knn/README.md

+# IRIS FLOWER DATASET

-SUMMARY OF WHAT I HAVE DONE IN THIS LEARNING NOTEBOOK (Source: 'Introduction to Machine Learning using Python' by Andreas C. Müller & Sarah Guido)
+### SUMMARY OF WHAT I HAVE DONE IN THIS LEARNING NOTEBOOK

+#### (Source: 'Introduction to Machine Learning using Python' by Andreas C. Müller & Sarah Guido)

 The Iris dataset consists of two NumPy arrays: one containing the data, which is referred to as X in scikit-learn , and one containing the correct or desired outputs,